CODE OF CONDUCT

 Prizes are given for both progress and attainment.
 These represent recognition of achievement or effort during the year.
 Awards presented include:

-Subject Awards, GCSE Certificates, Head Girl/Head Boy and Prefects, House Captains, Special Recognition Awards, Sporting Achievements and Ten Tors.
+Subject Awards, GCSE Certificates, Head Girl/Head Boy and Prefects, House Captains, Special Recognition Awards, and Sporting Achievements

 Form Captains and House Captains